jwatson-CO-edu/EASY64/README.md

         * [`shm_open` Example](https://gist.github.com/garcia556/8231e844a90457c99cc72e5add8388e4)
 * [Communication Between Hosts on a Local Network](https://claude.site/artifacts/f7b0532a-e795-4a3d-976c-06ae89ea4c83)

-# Just, Positively Insane Ideas
-* EASY64 as a creative coding / visualization console
-* Make Bryozoa with the components needed to rapidly define cognitive architectures
+## TensorLoop: Interpreted Machine Learning Language for Cognitive Architectures
+* Neural Networks as first class data with the purpose of parallel inference and architecture search
+    - Architecture search as a background task
+* Native GPU acceleration via ONYX or other
+    - Does ONYX use OpenCL or other?
-    - Call Python programs (including Tensorflow/PyTorch) as sub-processes
+* Run Python programs in processes as inputs to native data structures